vrjpt10/ECE-GY-7123-Deep-Learning-Mini-Project/README.md

 ## Steps to reproduce the results

 The language for development is python version 3.7 and as the code is on github  to download the files directly.
-Also it is recommended installing with Anaconda and adding it to the path of Windows.
+Also it is recommended installing Anaconda and adding it to the path of Windows.

 [Python](https://www.python.org/)